Kerosene consumption greatly increases as the cold weather draws in, mostly to provide heat and warmth in domestic and commercial buildings.

 Following the drilling of the first oil well in Pennsylvania by EL Drake in 1859, petroleum soon became the main source of kerosene.

-Gesner came up with the term kerosene, a contraction of the Greek “keroselaion” which means wax oil.
-However, it took another 8 years for him to register a trademark on the name during 1854.
+Gesner came up with the term kerosene, a contraction of the Greek “keroselaion”, which means wax oil.
+However, it took another 8 years for him to register a trademark on the name in 1854.

 The density of kerosene is important as the larger the density, the larger the mass of fuel that can be stored in a tank and the larger the mass of fuel that can be pumped.
 This is crucial for many industries that rely on kerosene and use fine calculations to get the most out of weight and power.

-Kerosene’s chemical composition is a mixture of hydrocarbon chains in varying lengths.
-This differs depending on its source but it usually comprises around 10 various hydrocarbons which contain 10 – 16 carbon atoms per molecule.
+Kerosene’s chemical composition is a mixture of hydrocarbon chains of varying lengths.
+This differs depending on its source, but it usually comprises around 10 different hydrocarbons, which consist of 10 to 16 carbon atoms per molecule.

 The predominant ingredients are saturated straight-chain and branched-chain paraffins and naphthenes (also known as ring-shaped cycloparaffins).